civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 13

-The Board is to provide adjudication services that consist of the hearing of applications and complaints made under this Part **and Division 1 of Part 2.1**, the referral of grievances to adjudication in accordance with Part 2 **and Division 2 of Part 2.1** and the hearing of matters brought before the Board under Part 3.
+The Board is to provide adjudication services that consist of the hearing of applications and complaints made under this Part and Division 1 of Part 2.1, the referral of grievances to adjudication in accordance with Part 2 and Division 2 of Part 2.1 and the hearing of matters brought before the Board under Part 3.

 ### Section 6

 Paragraph 39(m) of the Act is replaced by the following:

-any other matter that is incidental or conducive to the attainment of the objects of this Part **or Division 1 of Part 2.1**.
+any other matter that is incidental or conducive to the attainment of the objects of this Part or Division 1 of Part 2.1.

 ### Section 7